BNasmith/PTForsyth/PTFWorkofChrist.md

 death."
 All that is best and greatest in human life turns upon something more than that.
-There is a phrase which I never tire of quoting, and it is this : " The dignity of man is better assured if he were broken upon the main- tenance of that holiness of God than if it were put aside just to give him an existence."
+There is a phrase which I never tire of quoting, and it is this: " The dignity of man is better assured if he were broken upon the main- tenance of that holiness of God than if it were put aside just to give him an existence."